Oneflow-Inc/libai/docs/source/tutorials/Build New Project on LiBai.md

 - `lr_scheduler`: Related to learning rate, If not defined, the default will be used.
 - `graph`: Import directly, and the model will be automatically converted to graph during operation.

-> All imported modules must take Libai as the root directory, otherwise, the saved `yaml` file will not be able to save the correct path of the module, resulting in an error when reading `yaml`, so the experiment cannot be reproduced.
+> All imported modules must take LiBai as the root directory, otherwise, the saved `yaml` file will not be able to save the correct path of the module, resulting in an error when reading `yaml`, so the experiment cannot be reproduced.

 A complete `config.py` example: